Table of Contents

 Roll-fed rotaries work on the same principle as sheet-fed presses, with two differences—the groove for the plate fasteners on the plate cylinder is very narrow, and the impression cylinder, lacking grippers, has an entirely level surface.

 On blanket-to-blanket rotaries, the back is printed simultaneously with the front.
-On rotaries made up of one-colour units, a turning bar reverses the direction in which the roll of paper presents itself.
+On rotaries made up of one-color units, a turning bar reverses the direction in which the roll of paper presents itself.
 Feeding the paper into and taking delivery of it from the machine can be combined so that the rolls are superimposed to form a signature.

 Satellite rotaries (drum presses) work on the principle of a single impression cylinder of very large diameter that has arranged around its outer surface four, five, or sometimes six blanket cylinders.
 Each receives a transfer from its own individually moistened and inked plate cylinder.
-Thus, colour printing one side of a roll of paper is accomplished in a single revolution of the impression cylinder.
+Thus, color printing one side of a roll of paper is accomplished in a single revolution of the impression cylinder.

 Drum cylinders are most often made up of two symmetrical groups printing one side after the other.
-For quality colour printing with a heavy thickness of ink, rapid drying is necessary to prevent smudging.
+For quality color printing with a heavy thickness of ink, rapid drying is necessary to prevent smudging.
 The roll therefore moves horizontally into a drier heated by a ramp of gas burners or hot-air blowers and is cooled as it passes over metal drums refrigerated by circulating water.

 Offset rotaries work at a speed of 15,000 to 20,000 revolutions per hour and have the same cutting and folding systems as letterpress rotaries.